co-cart/co-cart/plugins/cocart/readme.txt

 * Logout the customer/user.
 * Empty the cart.

-As an added bonus for administrators, CoCart Lite also provides the capabilities to:
+As an added bonus for administrators, CoCart also provides the capabilities to:

 * Get Carts in Session.
 * Get details of a cart in session.